trutru21/mkv-factory/README.md

 ### A) Interactive Mode (for a single file)

 This mode is ideal for processing a single file or when you need to inject audio and subtitles from external sources (see Advanced Use Case).
+It guides you through the process step-by-step.
+Upon launch, choose one of two processing paths:
+- **Full Conversion:** This path processes all streams and asks you to select the **Video Policy**:
+  -  **Encode:** Re-encode video quality/size using GPU (NVENC/AMF) settings.
+  - **Passthrough:** Copy video stream 1:1, preserving HDR10+.
+- **Extraction Only:** (No conversion) Select and demux a single track (audio, video, or subtitle) to a separate file (e.g., `.mka`, `.srt`, `.hevc`).

-The script will guide you through the process with a series of questions and automatically suggest a clean filename.
+The script will automatically suggest a clean filename and validate your choices against internal logic (e.g., blocking incompatible Profile 5 encode attempts).

 To run:
 ```bash